 Hollywood is a treacherous place.
 It take a certain kind of person to make it as an actor.
 But however hard actors have it, actresses have it that much worse.
 For an actress to make it in Hollywood, well, they have to be strong.
-Some might even say they need to be made of stone (get it?
+Some might even say they need to be made of stone (Get it?
 I’m sorry.
 I couldn’t resist.)
 Whatever it takes to climb to the top of the A-list, Sharon Stone had it in spades.
 She had the looks, the talent, the determination and she was more than a little crazy.

 When Sharon Stone finally took Hollywood by storm, it seemed like she was an overnight sensation.
 But that was not the case.
 The truth is that Stone had a long uphill climb to the top.
 She fought tooth and nail for years to make it in Hollywood.
-Sharon Stone started off as a model and a beauty pagent contestant.
+Sharon Stone started off as a model and a beauty pageant contestant.
 She was a contemporary of Michelle Pfeiffer.

-The two models bonded while auditioning for the role of an extra in Woody Allen’s Stardust Memories.
+The two models bonded while auditioning for the role of an extra in Woody Allen’s 1980 comedy-drama, Stardust Memories.
 Stone got the role.
 But Pfeiffer’s acting career would take off while Stone’s languished.